Florida real estate exam proration calculator, with credit direction built in.

 Calculate seller days, buyer days, daily rate, and the closing statement credit for unpaid taxes, prepaid expenses, and rent collected in advance.

 A proration problem starts with the daily rate: amount divided by the number of days.
 Then multiply by the buyer's or seller's days.
 The exam trap is not the arithmetic.
-The trap is deciding whether the item is unpaid, prepaid, or already collected.
+The trap is deciding whether the item is unpaid, prepaid, or already collected, then using the closing-day rule stated in the question.

 Find the daily rate for the annual or monthly period, then multiply by the days assigned to buyer or seller.